CorgiCapyCode/movie_review_sentiment_analysis/README.md

 ## Preprocessing
 There are four typical preprocessing tasks.
 - Tokenization
-- Stop Word Removal
+- Stop-Word Removal
 - Lemmatization
 - Stemming

 All are applied to the dataset:
-The lemmatization and the stemming are applied before and after the stop word removal.
+The lemmatization and the stemming are applied before and after the stop-word removal.
 For lemmatizaiton POS-tagging is applied to enhance the results.

 The preprocessing results in six different tokenized columns: